C1. Patterns and Relationships

 • What part of the pattern are you representing?

-• Why do you stand in this spot in the suite?
+• Why do you stand in this spot in the pattern?

-• What is the next term in the pattern?
+• What is the next element in the pattern?
 How do you know?

 • Why do you say that this is the first part of the core? the last?

-• Can you represent this pattern with different gestures? different sounds? different positions?
+• How might you represent this pattern with different gestures? different sounds? different positions?

 Teams should consist of at least six students, as it is important to present the entire pattern at least three times before recognizing it or extending the pattern core.
-This makes it easier for students to identify the relationship between terms and patterns.
-In addition, developing the ability to work as a team is a very important learning in the primary and preparatory divisions.
+This makes it easier for students to identify the relationship between the elements and patterns.
+In addition, developing the ability to work as a team is a very important learning in the Primary Division.

 Note: Depending on the needs of the class, this activity may be done differently from the one above; for example, teachers may work with one group of six students at a time in an activity centre.
-While waiting for their turn, the others can create patterns with a two-part core using concrete materials.
+While waiting for their turn, the others can create patterns with two repeating elements using concrete materials.
 If students are having difficulty grasping the concept, encourage them to do the activity more than once.

 Consolidation of Learning